easycoder/easycoder.github.io/README.md

 # EasyCoder #

-**_EasyCoder_** is a WordPress or standalone plugin that lets you write highly readable scripts to control the appearance and behavior of your web pages.
+**_EasyCoder_** is a high-level scripting language that lets you write highly readable scripts to control the appearance and behavior of your web pages.
 This is what JavaScript does, but **_EasyCoder_** is a lot easier to learn.
 Here are its main benefits:

  1. It's quick to write browser applications in **_EasyCoder_**.
 Website development is faster and sites are more reliable.
  1. **_EasyCoder_** scripts are smaller than the corresponding JavaScript and are easy to read by most people, not just by programmers.
 This matters later on when maintenance is needed and the original programmer may no longer be available.